ekoontz/routekeeper/README.md

 I wanted to learn more about :

-1. node.js:http://nodejs.org (the web framework written in Javascript)
+1. node.js:http://nodejs.org (the web server framework written in Javascript)

+node.js is really cool - it is a great way to apply functional programming ideas to servers.
+Besides that, it's:

+* fast: 'nodejs' is a native executable that leverages Google's V8 Javascript libraries (same used in Google Chrome).
+* scalable: no while(1) loop, no thread pool or set limit on number of threads
+* flexible: Easy to extend with callbacks.
+* concise: DRY, very easy to factor out repetitive code

 1. Google Maps API:http://code.google.com/apis/maps/documentation/geocoding/#ReverseGeocoding
 1. jQuery:http://api.jquery.com/
 1. JSON